rakshyak-98/Back2Basics/README.md

 ## Wrapping Up

-**TechRevive** isn’t just a repo—it’s a bit of a mission to make sure we don’t lose track of the tech that got us here.
+**Back2Basics** isn’t just a repo—it’s a bit of a mission to make sure we don’t lose track of the tech that got us here.
 By digging into the past, we can make sense of the present and maybe do a better job with the future.
 So yeah, let’s keep this stuff alive. 🚀